Board of Directors

 Jason Russell is a certified public accountant (CPA) with his own firm, Russell CPAs, located in Sacramento, CA. Jason's clients consist of small to mid-sized not-for-profit organizations and for-profit small businesses located through the greater California central valley.
 These clients utilize Russell CPAs services for tax preparation, consulting, staffing and audits.
 Jason first became involved with NCAC as the Treasurer of the Capital City AIDS Fund (a former parent organization of NCAC) in 2008.
 Jason also serves as the treasurer for the Sacramento Zoological Society.
 He lives in West Sacramento with his husband Steven Walker and their two four-legged kids, Abby and Rolo.

 Shaun Fitzgerald started his journey with NCAC in 2011 as a SAG (Support and Gear) Navigator.
 He quickly fell in love with the organization and joined the Board of Directors in 2013.
 Shaun enjoys tackling challenges and does so on a regular basis as the NCAC Webmaster & Online Fundraising Platform Administrator.
 In addition he is the Team Leader Liaison and guides NCAC Mentors as they ensure that all participants have a voice in the organization.
 He made the transition from Crew to Cyclist in 2014 and has ridden the last 3 years.
-Shaun resides in North Sacramento and has worked for the Yolo County Health & Human Services Agency as a Job Search Workshop Facilitator and Job Coach for the past 8 years.
+Shaun resides in North Sacramento with his Fur Baby, Artemis 'Arlie', and has worked for the Yolo County Health & Human Services Agency as a Job Coach and Youth Training Coordinator for a decade.

 Seventeen years ago Jon Adler met some amazing members of the positive community.
 It was at that point that he chose to make the positive community his professional target population.
 He began as a Sexual Health Instructor, Test Counselor and Housing Case Manager.
 For the past 6 years he has been with Volunteers of America's OPEN ARMS program, Northern California's only Emergency Housing Program for the positive community.
 He has been with the NorCal AIDS Cycle for the past 4 years and knew from Day 1 that it had changed his life!